top of page

 INDUSTRY

-20X35 is supported by a growing coalition of diverse organizations that want New York to reach its nation-leading clean energy and equity goals.
+The ASAP Act is supported by a growing coalition of diverse organizations that want New York to meet its energy needs affordably, efficiently, and sustainably.

 Why distributed solar?